Home Report Arbroath

 Arbroath has good connections to Dundee and the wider Angus area through the A92 road.
 The A92 joins the A90 north of Stonehaven and leads to Aberdeen further north in about an hour.
 Arbroath railway station runs trains directly to Dundee, Perth and to Edinburgh, with connecting trains to Glasgow and further south into England.

-The average price for homes in Arbroath is £150,829 as of October 2020.
-This is a rise of 0.10% in the last three months (since July 2020) and fall of 3.98% since October 2019.
+The average price for property in Arbroath stood at £166,554 in January 2023.
+Though different property types in Arbroath have had different average selling prices over the last 12 months: £275,122 for detached properties, £163,891 for semi-detached, £146,703 for terraced, and £105,843 for flats.
 It has been suggested that recent upgrades to the A92 may be luring more Dundonians to Arbroath for the reduced cost of living, thereby causing an increase in average house prices.

 Why Use Shepherds